saurabhacellere/flink/docs/dev/table/common.zh.md

 // get a TableEnvironment
 val tableEnv = ... // see "Create a TableEnvironment" section

-// table is the result of a simple projection query val projTable: Table = tableEnv.from("X").select(...)
+// table is the result of a simple projection query val projTable: Table = tableEnv.scan("X").select(...)

-// register the Table projTable as table "projectedTable" tableEnv.createTemporaryView("projectedTable", projTable)
+// register the Table projTable as table "projectedTable" tableEnv.registerTable("projectedTable", projTable)
 {% endhighlight %}
 </div>